atikul-islam-sajib/SRGAN/README.md

 | `--batch`         | Flag for batch image inference               | action | N/A     |

 ### CLI Command Examples

-To provide a comprehensive table for the CLI command examples with variations for different compute devices (CUDA, MPS, CPU), we can expand the table to include commands for each device.
-This way, users can easily find the command suitable for their system's configuration.

-### CLI Command Examples

-Here’s the expanded table with commands tailored for CUDA, MPS, and CPU:

 | Task                     | CUDA Command                                                                                                              | MPS Command                                                                                                              | CPU Command                                                                                                              |
 |--------------------------|---------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|